You’ve decided on a dog to expand your family and the one you are choosing is the border collie. Excellent choice!

 Diagnosing OD early is very important for early treatment.
 Treatments can be bed rest and diagnosis, which may be quite a challenge with a border collie!

 Other treatments are anti-inflammatories, supplements, and weight management.
-When cases are severe, surgery is an option and depending on how successful the surgery is, dogs can be 100% better, with OD rarely returning.
+When cases are severe, surgery is an option, and depending on how successful the surgery is, dogs can be 100% better, with OD rarely returning.

 This disease can occur in border collies between four and ten years of age.
 Hypothyroidism is diagnosed when the thyroid gland does not produce enough thyroid hormone to support metabolism and can be seen in blood tests.

-Symptoms are lethargy, weight gain, ongoing skin issues, loss of fur, and dull, dry coat.
+Symptoms are lethargy, weight gain, ongoing skin issues, loss of fur, and a dull, dry coat.
 This can be treated by replacing the hormone with a daily pill of levothyroxine in just the right dose for your pup, thus returning them to pre-hypothyroidism health.
 Frequent bloodwork will be required to monitor thyroid levels.